THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 Registering on the Canada Job Bank

 After you submit your profile, you have 30 days to register with the job bank.
 If you don’t have a valid job offer from a Canadian company, you will need to register with the job bank in order for your express entry application to be considered active.
+This is only the case until June 2017.
+After that, registering with the job bank will be optional.

 While this is a requirement in order to proceed with the application process, we did not find any benefit to being registered.
 Theoretically, employers can check out your resumes that you’ve posted to the job bank and offer you an interview at their company, but I’m skeptical that this actually works out for many people.
 After some cursory searches I lost interest in this, since it aggregates job listings from other sites.
 Many of these listings have been removed from the original site, but still show up in the job bank.